The Dying Song (Time to Sing)

 "The Dying Song (Time to Sing)" is a song by American heavy metal band Slipknot.
 Produced by Joe Barresi, it was released on July 19, 2022, as the second single from the band's album The End, So Far.

 Background

 On July 19, 2022, the band posted a cryptic teaser to the song's music video on social media.
 The music video and song were released the same day, alongside the reveal of the title of their seventh studio album, The End, So Far.
-As of April 2025, the music video for "The Dying Song (Time to Sing)" has over 34 million views on YouTube.

 Composition and lyrics

 In an interview with Metal Hammer, lead singer Corey Taylor explained, "That song is really about the death of empathy and humanity, because of how technology has pulled us out of social circles and social niceties, social anything.
 It's the musical equivalent of bashing your head against a fucking wall."

 Reception

 Music journalist Joe Daly of Louder Sound praised the song's "blistering [guitar] crunch" and "thundering levels of percussion", writing that it "is an exhilarating introduction to Slipknot’s latest chapter and convincing proof that not all things mellow with age."
 Dom Lawson of Blabbermouth praised "The Dying Song" and "The Chapeltown Rag" for their "skull-rattling heaviness and ululating waves of deathly riffing".